-General points are given here but for more information, try the GOV.UK building regulations information.
+General points are given below but for more information try the following links:

 In general, most building work requires building regulation approval.
 This includes the:

 Building control approval does not ensure that your property is HMO compliant.
 You will still need to ensure your HMO meets Salford’s HMO standards and management regulations.
 Find out more information on the HMO definition page.